-- A completed certificate (NDS) application form and fee - An unofficial transcript indicating a bachelor degree conferred from a regionally accredited institution of higher education - Payment of all tuition and fees - Access to email and internet
+- A completed certificate (NDS) application form and fee - An official or unofficial transcript indicating a bachelor's degree conferred from a regionally accredited institution of higher education - Payment of all tuition and fees - Access to email and Internet

-Certificate courses must be completed with a grade of B or higher.
+Certificate courses must be completed with a grade of "B" or higher.

 Students are encouraged to register at least two weeks prior to the start of a class to ensure enrollment availability.
 A confirmation letter is emailed following the receipt of registration.
 Baker University reserves the right to cancel a course due to insufficient enrollment.
-Students may register by mailing or faxing in the registration form or calling 913-491-4432.
+Students may register by mailing or faxing in the registration form to 913-491-0470 or calling 913-491-4432.